 Have we lost our ability to switch off?

-Even with being at home during lockdown, many people struggle with working longer hours and harder than ever before.
+Even with being at home, many people struggle with working longer hours and harder than ever before.

 Working at home, the lines have become blurred between working hours and downtime.
 This drives us towards increased levels of stress and the danger of a burnout.